jdeluyck/kcoreorg-website/_posts/2010/2010-05-02-running-linux-on-an-apple-macbook-21.md

 Note: I no longer have this device.

 **DISCLAIMER: This information is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-If you fry your system by using this information that&#8217;s \_your\_ problem.
+If you fry your system by using this information that's \_your\_ problem.
 Not mine.
 I accept no responsability for what happens with this information whatsoever.**

 ## PCI Specs